 You’ll need a sharp knife; I can’t say enough good things about my Rhineland chef’s knife.
 It’s beautiful, well-weighted, and really holds an edge.
-Also, a cutting board and a clean half-gallon jar with a lid.
+Also, a cutting board and a clean quart jar with a lid will be needed.
 Put on some music and get chopping!

 Depending on how spicy your pepper is, you may wish to wear gloves and be careful not to put your hands near your eyes.